 Certain employees of Third Rock Ventures, a stockholder of the Company, provided consulting services to the Company.
-Consulting service expenses of \$0.1 million and \$36,000 were recorded for the years ended December 31, 2018 and 2019, respectively.
+Consulting service expenses of \$132,000 and \$54,000 were recorded for the years ended December 31, 2017 and 2018, respectively.

-In 2018 and 2019, the Company made charitable contributions to the University of California, San Francisco Foundation (the "UCSF Foundation"), which were directed to support research performed in the laboratories of two of the Company's scientific founders.
-The Company made a charitable contribution of \$0.5 million and \$0.3 million for the years ended December 31, 2018 and 2019, respectively.
+In 2018, the Company made charitable contributions to the University of California, San Francisco Foundation (the "UCSF Foundation"), which were directed to support research performed in the laboratories of two of the Company's scientific founders.
+Charitable contributions made to the UCSF Foundation during the year ended December 31, 2018 was \$0.5 million.

-In February 2017, the Company entered into a consulting agreement with the founder of Healthcare & Humanity Foundation (the "Director") pursuant to which the Director provided consulting services to the Company at a rate of \$5,000 per month in 2018.
-In addition, the Company granted the Director 6,293 shares of restricted stock at a purchase price of \$0.08 per share with quarterly vesting over a one-year period contingent upon the Director providing consulting services during the vesting period.
+In February 2017, the Company entered into a consulting agreement with the founder of Healthcare & Humanity Foundation (the "Director") pursuant to which the Director provided consulting services to the Company at a rate of \$5,000 per month in 2017 and 2018 years.
+In addition, the Company granted the Director 45,000 shares of restricted stock at an purchase price of \$0.01 per share with quarterly vesting over a one-year period contingent upon the Director providing consulting services during the vesting period.
 The Director became a director of the Company in December 2017.
 In February 2018, the agreement with the Director terminated pursuant to its terms.
-General and administrative services provided while the Director was a director of the Company amounted to \$5,000 and \$0, respectively during the years ended December 31, 2018 and 2019.
+General and administrative services provided while the Director was a director of the Company amounted to \$5,000 during the year ended December 31, 2018.

 In March 2018, the Company sold 1.0 million shares of Series A Preferred to pH Pharma Co.
 Ltd. ("pH Pharma"), an entity in which the Director has a majority ownership, for \$1.0 million.
-These shares of Series A Preferred represent 1.0% of the Company's outstanding equity on a fully diluted basis as of December 31, 2019.
+These shares of Series A Preferred represent 1.0% of the Company's outstanding equity on a fully diluted basis as of December 31, 2018.
 In May 2018, the Company entered into a research services agreement with pH Pharma.
-In the year ended December 31, 2018, the Company was reimbursed \$51,000 for services performed in connection with the research service agreement.
+In the year ended December 31, 2018, the Company was reimbursed \$51,000 for services performed in connection with the research services agreement, which were recorded as a credit to research and development expenses in the statements of operations.
 As of December 31, 2018, all services were completed under this agreement.